rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 ## Module

-a compiled javascript script file is a "module".
+A compiled javascript script file is a "module".

 > For more details about modules, please checkout [Node Modules/Packages document](https://nodejs.org/api/packages.html).
 In this section, I will use very simple words to describe the technical terms.
 They are not complete or accurate, but easy to understand.
 Welcome to suggest better words/descriptions.